odbalapure/go-backend-development/docs/GRPC.md

 ## Running gRPC server

-To send requests to this GRPC server, we can use EVANS.
-This is a GRPC client that allows us to construct and send GRPC requests in an interactive console.

 The [NewServer](../gapi/server.go) method will be similar to [Gin's](../api/server.go).

 The only difference is the struct `pb.UnimplementedSimpleBankServer`.
 This is a placeholder for unimplemented service RPCs so that the GRPC server does not `panic`.